TongchengOpenSource/ckibana/README.md

 A typical use case is when nginx log storage is migrated from ElasticSearch to ClickHouse,users can seamlessly continue their log query and analysis with Kibana.

+It is recommended to use version 6.x of Kibana.
+This version is used internally and has been more thoroughly tested.

 ## Features

 - Version Support: Compatible with ElasticSearch and Kibana versions 6.x, 7.x, and 8.x.